 Pregnancy causes numerous changes in your body.
 Some occur early, even during the first few weeks.
 In addition to breast tenderness, morning sickness and a missed period, you may notice some important changes in your body temperature.
 Although you may not feel any warmer, a special thermometer can help you monitor your temperature closely and may indicate the presence of a fertilized egg.
-By keeping a close eye on your temperature, you can notice any fluctuations.
+By keeping a close eye on your basal body temperature for early pregnancy, you can notice any fluctuations.

 Basal Body Temperature